Boreal Winter Survival Instructor Course

 But winter can also be cruel to those who don’t know its ways.
 It is a season of narrow margins, and the effects of mistakes and bad judgements are magnified exponentially.
 Learning traditional winter bushcraft skills is the antidote to such events.
 Knowledge gained from experience guides you and keeps you safe.

-The Boreal Snowshoe Expedition is a two week immersion into this lifestyle.
-Students learn traditional living and travel skills of the northern forest, not in a static classroom setting, but by actively living them on the trail.
+The Boreal Winter Survival Instructor Course is a two week immersion into this lifestyle.
+Students learn traditional living and travel skills of the northern forest, not in a static classroom setting, but by actively living them.

 setting-a-gill-net-under-the-ice_3977302304_o